- $100.00 – Initiation Fee (due upon completion of application)

 – St. Louis #9 is one of 8 Lodges in Missouri Distinct 4780 which includes; Affton #2635, Crestwood #2503, Ellisville #2664, Florissant #2316, Manchester #2058, St. Charles #690, & Troy #2805.

-In summary, at the 1/3rd point of the fiscal we’re in an envious position with 49 Flag loving Americans waiting to join us with hundreds out there yet to discover our magic.
-If you have a prospect, get him or her up for an upcoming steak night or a live music event on the East Patio because at the Red, White, and Blue American loving Saint Louis #9 we Kneel for God and Stand for the Flag.
+D. Summary – As September concluded the 6th month of fiscal 2022 All American #9 is a SpaceX Rocket Ship with seats for more.
+If you have a prospect, get him or her up to the Friday October 29th Costume Party because @ the Red, White, and Blue American loving Saint Louis #9 we Kneel for God and Stand for the Flag.

 – In 2020, the lodge had a net loss of -13 members which ranked us #42 in Missouri and 881st in the Country.